whatwg/sg/Privacy Policy.md

 ## Cookies and other technologies

 Some parts of our website allow logging in.
 In such cases, our website uses cookies to retain your logged-in state.
-It does not use other tracking technologies and it does not use automated decision-making.
+It does not use other tracking technologies and it does not use algorithms or profiling to make decisions that significantly affect you (also known as automated decision-making).

 ## Access to personal information